Editor.do vs NativeRest — Lifetime Deal Comparison

 Cons

-·Low maturity: No SLA, no security attestations, and no breach notification timeline.
+• ·Lack of maturity: No SLA, no security attestations (SOC2/ISO), and no breach notification timeline.

-·High-risk AI terms: User data is used to train AI models and may be reviewed by humans without an opt-out mechanism.
+• ·High-risk AI terms: User inputs may be reviewed by humans and used to train AI models without an opt-out mechanism.

-·Privacy gaps: No specified data retention periods, no deletion rights, and no published subprocessor list.
+• ·Privacy gaps: No specified data retention periods and no user rights for data deletion or portability.

 Pros

-·Clear value proposition targeting a specific pain point (Electron-based lag/RAM usage).
+• ·Clear value proposition solving a specific pain point (RAM/CPU overhead of Electron-based API clients).

 Which is safer: Editor.do or NativeRest?